On Classifying Continuous Constraint Satisfaction Problems: Introduction

 $ $A_2 = B_2 + z.$ Given a pp-formula, we can reduce a CSP with constraint~$c$ to a CSP with a different signature.
 Here, we replaced the ternary constraint $x\cdot y = z$ by the binary constraint $x^2 = y$.

 Furthermore, there are often some range constraints of the form $x>0$, $x\in [1/2,2]$ or even $x \in [-\delta,\delta]$, for some $\delta = O(n^{-c})$, where $n$ is the number of variables.
-The above reduction becomes even more involved as the range constraints need to hold for every intermediate variable as well.
-They are important as we may only be able to encode variables in a certain limited range.
-Finally, it may be useful to know some structural properties of the variable constraint graph, like planarity.
-Those structural properties can often be imposed solely by self-reductions and repeated usage of the addition constraint.
+These constraints can be imposed on either all, or a subset of the variables.
+This makes the above reduction more involved, as we need to pay attention to the ranges in every step.
+Range constraints are important as we may only be able to encode variables in a certain limited range.
+Finally, it may be useful to know some structural properties of the variable constraint graph, like planarity~\cite{AnnaPreparation}.

 Overall, those techniques have their limitations.
 As the reductions rely on an explicit way to express one non-linear constraint by another non-linear constraint and addition, we have to find those identities.
-To illustrate this, we encourage the reader to find a way to express multiplication using $x^2 + y^2 = 1$ and linear constraints.
-(See \Cref{app:Circle} for the solution.)
+To illustrate this, we encourage the reader to find a way to express multiplication (in some range) using $x^2 + y^2 = 1$ and linear constraints.
+(We consider the constraint $x= 1$ to be linear.
+See \Cref{app:Circle} for the solution.)
 This gets more tricky when dealing with inequality constraints.
 For instance, it is not clear how to express multiplication with $x\cdot y \geq 1$ and $x^2 + y^2 \geq 1$.
 We offer $10$~euro to the first person, who is able to find a pp-formula to do so.
 Note that our theorems imply that those two inequalities together with linear constraints are enough to establish \ER-completeness, but we do not describe a pp-formula.
-We do not know whether the concave constraint $x\cdot y \leq 1$ is sufficient to establish \ER-completeness.
-At last, translating those identities into a reduction that respects the range constraints for every variable becomes very tedious and lengthy.
+At last, translating a pp-formula into a reduction that respects the range constraints for every variable becomes very tedious and lengthy.
 Furthermore, it only establishes \ER-completeness for those specific constraints.
 See Abrahamsen and Miltzow~\cite{abrahamsen2019dynamic} for some of those reductions.

-We overcome this limitation by developing a new technique that establishes \ER-completeness for virtually any one non-linear equality constraint.
+To overcome this limitation, we develop a new technique that establishes \ER-completeness for virtually any one non-linear equality constraint.
 We extend our results and show that any one convex and any one concave inequality constraint are also sufficient to establish \ER-completeness.
 See \Cref{sub:results} for a formal description of our results and \Cref{sub:overview} for an overview of our techniques.